 will no longer need to do a dual upgrade as was previously required for

-the Signal LCC.
+the early versions of the Signal LCC.

 When ever an update to your Signal LCC firmware is needed, a